nuejs/nue/packages/nuejs.org/blog/large-scale-apps/index.md

 Here's what this means:

-### For performance engineers
+### For Rust, Go, and JS engineers
-This is a wake-up call for performance engineers stuck wrestling React patterns instead of chasing real gains.
-It brings simple, testable functions, modular design, minimal dependencies, and a model-first approach — best for JS/TS/Rust/Go devs whose skills shine under solid frontend architecture.
+This is a wake-up call for Rust, Go, and JS engineers stuck wrestling with React idioms instead of leaning on timeless software patterns.
+Nue emphasizes a model-first approach, delivering modular design with simple, testable functions, true static typing, and minimal dependencies.
+Nue is a liberating experience for system devs whose skills can finally shine in a separated model layer.

-### For design engineers
+### For Design Engineers
-This is a wake-up call for design engineers bogged down by React patterns instead of shaping the design itself.
-Ditch [40,000+ lines of TSX][new_york] — build lean systems with modern CSS (@layers, variables, calc()) and own your typography and whitespace.
+This is a wake-up call for design engineers bogged down by React patterns and [40,000+ line][new_york] design systems.
+Build radically simpler systems with modern CSS (@layers, variables, calc()) and take control of your typography and whitespace.

-### For UX engineers
+### For UX Engineers
-This is a wake-up call for UX engineers tangled in React hooks and utility walls instead of owning the user experience.
-Build apps as light as a React button to push the web — and your skills — forward.
+This is a wake-up call for UX engineers tangled in React hooks and utility class walls instead of owning the user experience.
+Build apps as light as a React button to push the web—and your skills—forward.

 ## FAQ: WTH is Nue?
 Nue is a web framework focused on web standards, currently in active development.
-Our goal is to expose the hidden complexity that's become standard in modern web development.
-When a single button weighs more than an entire application, something is undeniably broken.
+We aim to reveal the hidden complexity that’s become normalized in modern web development.
+When a single button outweighs an entire application, something’s fundamentally broken.

-Nue makes the inevitable shift.
-We're rebuilding the entire ecosystem from scratch, with a cleaner, more efficient architecture.
-Our goal is to restore the joy of web development for all key skillsets: frontend architects, design engineers, and UX engineers.
+Nue drives the inevitable shift.
+We’re rebuilding tools and frameworks from the ground up with a cleaner, more robust architecture.
+Our goal is to restore the joy of web development for all key skill sets: frontend architects, design engineers, and UX engineers.